jacob-leider/CSDS-391/hw1/README.md

 Grading will be on the distinctness of your queries and how well each is designed to test specific aspects of intelligence.
 Be sure to explain your reasoning behind your choices.

+To the best of my understanding, LLMs are basically context-sensitive (in the informal sense) function approximators where the function in question maps a sequence of tokens (the last chunk of a conversation) to the next sequence of tokens (the expected response - also a sequence of tokens).
+Thus, asking classic "Turing-test" questions about emotional experience or social scenarios won't be the most effective measure of "human intelligence".

 #### Queries:

-Q "List the first three numbers between 1 and 2"
+Q: "List the first three numbers between 1 and 2"

-A "The first three numbers between 1 and 2 are:
+A: "The first three numbers between 1 and 2 are:

    1.1, 1.2, and 1.3.